hexdae/bazel-nordic-sdk/README.md

 # Bazel arm-none-eabi-gcc toolchain

-The goal of the project is to illustrate how to use a custom ARM embedded toolchain with Bazel.
+This repository is an example on how to compile the nRF5 SDK into a bazel based project.

 If this project was useful to you, give it a ⭐️ and I'll keep improving it!

-You can follow the post [Bazel for ARM embedded toolchains](https://d-asnaghi.github.io/blog/post/embedded-bazel/) to get more details about this code.

 ## Instructions